Oracle Exadata Database Machine hardware and software are hardened.

 Oracle Exadata Database Machine uses multiple networks to segregate network traffic.

-Organizations may choose to further segregate network traffic over the client access Ethernet network by configuring virtual LANs (VLANs).
+Organizations may choose to further segregate network traffic over the client access network by configuring virtual LANs (VLANs).
 VLANs segregate network traffic based on their requirements.
 Oracle recommends the use of encrypted protocols over VLANs to assure the confidentiality and integrity of communications.

 Inter-device communication is provided by a RDMA Network Fabric (InfiniBand or RDMA over Converged Ethernet (RoCE)).
 The RDMA Network Fabric is a high-performance, low-latency backplane for communication between Oracle Exadata Storage Servers and database servers.
 By default, Oracle Exadata Storage Servers include a configured software firewall.
 The database servers can also be configured with a software firewall.